andrewjw/site/_posts/2023-09-28-leadership-stand-ups.md

 better view of my progress.

 As a leadership team you probably already have a weekly meeting, so why not spend the first 15 minutes of that doing a stand-up?
-You could, but it's probably quite an expensive 15 minutes, and a rushed, or not well thought out update does not deliver any value.
+You could, but it's probably quite an expensive 15 minutes, and a rushed, or not well-thought-out update does not deliver any value.

 With remote working now being much more common the tools for asynchronous communication are far more widely available and used.
-Whether it's an email, a slack post or something else a weekly post that's shared with others will have benefits for yourself, and your leadership team.
+Whether it's an email, a Slack post or something else a weekly post that's shared with others will have benefits for yourself, and your leadership team.

-For the last three and a bit years I've been posting a weekly update on Slack, based on the concepts of the [5-15 updates](https://lethain.com/weekly-updates/) - a message that takes you 15 minutes to write, and five minutes to read.
+For the last three and a bit years, I've been posting a weekly update on Slack, based on the concepts of the [5-15 updates](https://lethain.com/weekly-updates/) - a message that takes you 15 minutes to write, and five minutes to read.
 Much like with blogging (where I'm far less good at keeping to my schedule) the habit of writing every week, on a Friday afternoon has been very beneficial.